If there has ever been a commonly accepted truth about the Berlin property market, it has been this: Berlin is a city of renters.

 Foreign investors are also attracted by Germany’s stable economy.
 Berlin’s relative affordability (prices may have gone up, but still compare favourably with European capitals such as Paris or London) and the strong likelihood that rental income on Berlin property is only likely to continue to grow.

 But while comparisons are perhaps inevitable, Berlin is not London.
 The number of mortgages being taken up may be on the rise, but getting a loan in Germany remains an exacting process without expert help.
 Similarly, capital gains tax penalties on owners trying to sell within a ten-year period are designed to encourage investors to think longer term.

-Local government has also taken steps to try and keep the capital’s rents accessible, introducing laws designed to cap rent increases and limit people renting out apartments on Airbnb.
+Local government has also taken steps to try and keep the capital’s rents accessible.
+Laws have been introduced designed to cap rent increases and limit people renting out apartments on Airbnb.
 Despite this, rents continue to rise.

 Compared to some of Germany’s more affluent cities – Munich, Hamburg, Frankfurt – Berlin property is still cheap.
 But if things continue as they are, with low interest rates, high employment and an ever burgeoning population, that may not be the case for much longer.